The concept of forced dispatch is one of my biggest pet peeves in the trucking industry.

 FMCSA Says No Forcing a Driver on the Road

-The FMCSA has recently brought forth a rule that it unlawful to coerce a driver to drive against his will.
+The FMCSA has brought forth a rule that it unlawful to coerce a driver to drive against his will.
 The reasons for refusing to drive can be for mechanical reasons, conflict with the hours of service regulations, the driver is ill, the driver is tired, or anything else which interferes in the safe operation of a commercial motor vehicle.

 If a carrier is found guilty of coercion of a driver, the fines imposed by the FMCSA are very high, sometimes up to $16000 per incident.
 They would also be subject to the loss of their operating authority.

 If the trucking company has been found guilty of the offence, they are not to take retaliatory measurements against the said driver, for refusing a load.
 Anything that affects the driver’s mileage or income, or job status, is considered a retaliatory measure.

 How to File a Complaint Against a Trucking Company

 The FMCSA accepts complaints of driver coercion.
 Emails over ELOGS can be used as backup in such a case.
 A driver can forward a message on the satellite system to his dispatch, stating the reason he is refusing the load.

 If the trucking company then responds that the driver must complete the trip in question, they can be found at fault for forcing a driver to drive a commercial vehicle, in an unsafe manner.

 HERE IS THE LINK TO SEND IN YOUR COMPLAINT REPORT TO THE FMCSA FOR INVESTIGATION.